aazalan/hexlet-laravel/README.md

 ```
 For easier interaction with project I added seeder which will add some articles and comments at the stage of setup.

-*Now working at authentication and authorization in this project.
+*Now working on authentication and authorization in this project.
 Will be updated soon.*